Whatever my current projects are, not meant to be comprehensive.

 Here's a good example of what I'm talking about, although he places the patch on the outside: sixtyfiveford on YouTube.
 Good advice about running the chords perpendicular to the tear.
 If I adopt his sewing technique, then an external patch would be necessary to protect the threads?

 Make sure to mark the position of the tire with the rim.
+Many tires come with markings that should line up with the wheel stem valve.

 You can use a low profile car jack to debead the tire.
 I use a concrete park bench: slide the wheel under the bench but over the jack.
 May help to place a tire iron between rim and tire before lowering the jack so the tire doesn't return to place.